Free Shipping on all U.S. orders over $95!

 Coloring Bowl by IMP Meerschaum

-Once completed, the stummels are dried in low-temperature ovens for between six and 12 hours, depending on their moisture level.
+Once the design is completed, the stummels are dried in low-temperature ovens for between six and 12 hours, depending on their moisture level.
 The drying process is a crucial step since it allows the meerschaum to harden, enabling the stummel to retain a high luster and absorb more of the beeswax coating that will be applied.
-The stummels are sanded with sharkskin to remove small scratches that developed through handling, and are polished with a type of dried grass, since any other buffing compound will damage the material.
-Afterward, the stummels are placed in boiling white beeswax for a few minutes and then set out to dry before eventually being polished with a soft cloth.
-And to protect the pipe, oftentimes a special fitted case will be crafted for the pipe before it is shipped out for sale.
+The stummels are sanded with sharkskin to remove small scratches that developed through handling, and are polished with a type of dried grass, since any other buffing compound would damage the material.

 Comments